moby/moby/man/dockerd.8.md

   This setting will also enable IPv6 forwarding if you have both **--ip-forward=true** and **--fixed-cidr-v6** set.
 Note that this may reject Router Advertisements and interfere with the host's existing IPv6 configuration.
-For more information, please consult the documentation about "Advanced Networking - IPv6".
+For more information, consult the documentation about "Advanced Networking - IPv6".

 **--ip-masq**=**true**|**false**